stitchlang/stitch/README.md

 program args...
 ```

+> NOTE: this is a scripting language, not a shell language, so the term "script" will be used instead "shell"

 * how to interpret the program string
     - if it contains slashes, it is a file path